stavross/k2/Glimpse-core---Version-history.md

 -- Slight mod of get env. variable; seems to work better

 #####Version 5 -- May 1999
 - Incorporated JYs correted code for writing sequence files.
-Previous versions occaisionally corrupted the last pixel on a line due to a problem with the implementation of the compression algorithm.
+Previous versions occasionally corrupted the last pixel on a line due to a problem with the implementation of the compression algorithm.
 - Read Seq added.
 Known limitations: 1) uses memory in a very inefficient manner.  may run out of ram or run very slowly when large sequences are read.
 2) does not read the time table, so if you resave a sequence loaded from the disk, the time information will be lost.
-3) On one occzaision, I had a seq file which simply could not be read in.
+3) On one occasion, I had a seq file which simply could not be read in.
 Let me know if this happens to you.

 #####Version 4 -- May 1999 (Never Released)
 - Add save sequence of tiff files (Wei)
 - Modify save img (JG)